 What Are the Best Pumpkins for Pumpkin Soup?

 There are a wide variety of pumpkins to choose from.
-Some even have really cute names like the Cinderella pumpkin or the Fairytale pumpkin which are great for baking.

-Personally, I just use a typical orange pumpkin for my pumpkin soup recipe as they are the easiest to find.
+Personally, I just use a typical orange Jack-O-Lantern pumpkin for my pumpkin soup recipe as they are the easiest to find.
 However, this recipe is so versatile to make all year round, so if pumpkins aren’t readily available, then I just swap out the pumpkin for butternut squash and it just becomes a butternut squash soup instead.

 - Fresh Pumpkin

 That’s it!
 You might already have most of these ingredients already in your kitchen, so no need to go and buy a bunch of fancy ingredients to get an elegant restaurant-quality creamy pumpkin soup!
 I really don’t like it when I find a recipe I want to make and the ingredient list is full of special ingredients I don’t normally buy or have on hand.